top of page

 The Interstellar Hegemony and Early Colonization

-The first human colonists set out from Homeworld approximately 5-600 yBCE under the oversight of the Interstellar Hegemony.
-Utilizing nascent spatial differential drive technology made possible by advances in antimatter power generation, massive colony ships terraformed and settled dozens of worlds in Homeworld's vicinity.
+The first human colonists set out from Homeworld around the HRU0 in the Hegemonic dating system under the oversight of the Interstellar Hegemony.
+Utilizing nascent compression drive technology made possible by advances in antimatter power generation, massive colony ships terraformed and settled dozens of worlds in Homeworld's vicinity.
 Shipping lanes opened to return vital resources strip-mined from colonized systems to Hegemony core worlds.
 Communication between human colonies was achieved utilizing both quantum entanglement communications for direct connection and chains of trillions of relay buoys to pass larger communique more slowly.

 Colonial Crisis and the Fall of Homeworld

-As tensions rose between Hegemony colonies and its central government, self-sufficient systems began rising in rebellion, overthrowing Hegemony garrisons and dismantling the communication relays that kept them tethered to the core worlds.
+As the gulf between Hegemonic colonies and their central government widened, self-sufficient systems began rising in rebellion around HRU205, overthrowing Hegemony garrisons and dismantling lines of data-courier communication that kept them tethered to the core worlds.
 The scale of the uprising caught Hegemony enforcers by surprise and their fleets were not sufficiently equipped to respond to an upheaval on such an unprecedented scale.
 Inadequate fleet deployment, long transit times between core world fleet garrisons and outlying colonies, and poor intelligence hampered any effective response.

 Ambushes and ineffective leadership lead to the attrition of Hegemony fleet resources to the point of collapse.
 Unable to enforce its rule in outlying systems, the Hegemony central government pulled back its remaining assets to its core systems, however without the support and manufacturing capabilities of its mining colonies, also quickly began to collapse.
 Infighting between ruling houses and mercantile guilds broke out, fleets were commandeered or simply turned mercenary and Hegemonic order destabilized.

-In this darkest hour of the decades-long civil war, an unprecedented ingress of Volucrid migratory biovessels descended upon the Homeworld system, catching the beleaguered and undermanned Hegemony forces unprepared.
-According to the official Confederate state history of the event, penned centuries after the incident, the remaining human forces stationed on Homeworld made a valiant final stand, evacuating billions of civilians before being overwhelmed.
+In HRU223; the darkest hour of the decade-long civil war, an unprecedented ingress of Volucrid migratory biovessels descended upon the Homeworld system, catching the beleaguered and undermanned Hegemony forces unprepared.
+According to official Confederate state history of the event, penned centuries after the incident, the remaining human forces stationed on Homeworld made a valiant final stand, evacuating billions of civilians before being overwhelmed.
 Rather than leave the cradle of humanity to be harvested by alien organisms, the decision was made to detonate fusion weapons deep within the mantle, ripping apart the planet’s crust and rendering it useless to the Volucrid Host.
+While this recollection of the event paints the system's defenders in a heroic light; evidence has since suggested that the destructive energies unleashed upon the world were not entirely consistent with nuclear weapons, and critics in some corners still question the official explanation.

 New Homeworld and the Reformation

-From the ashes of the Hegemony core worlds, a new seat of power for humanity was founded on the re-christened New Homeworld.
-Expounding philosophies of personal freedom in the tradition of the ancient birthplace of humanity, the newly formed Homeworld Confederacy united the core worlds and reclaimed their advanced infrastructure to construct new interstellar fleets.
+From the ashes of the Hegemony core worlds, a new seat of power for humanity was founded on Skyshield; the Hegemony's first colony and a powerful cultural symbol.
+Expounding philosophies of personal freedom in the tradition of the ancient birthplace of humanity, the newly formed Homeworld Confederacy was officially ratified by the Skyshield Governing Council in HRU 334 and quickly united the core worlds under its banner, reclaiming their advanced infrastructure to construct new interstellar fleets.
 Utilizing new breakthroughs in differential drive technologies that would allow for even faster traversal of vast interstellar distances, Confederate fleets began the laborious process of re-discovering humanity's far-flung enclaves.

 First Contact Wars and Contemporary History

 While tensions and resulting skirmishes between the Confederacy and neighboring governments would continue, Confederate exploratory fleets restarted the Hegemony practice of constant outwards expansion to discover, terraform and colonize new habitable worlds and planets.
-It was during this expansion, approximately 100 BCE that mankind was rocked by first contact with another sentient species.
-Having expanded into space under the protection of the Ativari Conclave, a Confederate exploratory mission overreacted when faced with alien ships.
+It was during this expansion, in HRU458 that mankind was rocked by first contact with another sentient species.
+Having expanded into territory under the protection of the Ativari Conclave, a Confederate exploratory mission overreacted when faced with alien ships.
 Assuming hostile intent, HDC escort ships opened fire on approaching Ativari vessels.
 Loss of contact with the exploratory fleet saw the dispatch of an HDC task force, which was subsequently eliminated.

-The brief resulting war was a sour and bloody start to interspecies relations, but the clear technological superiority of Ativari Prelator forces saw local Confederate military units quickly cowed into standing down.
+Despite initial setbacks, the numerically-inferior and spatiographically miniscule Ativari civilization was originally considered to be of little threat to the still-young Confederacy.
+The brief resulting war was a sour and bloody start to interspecies relations, but the clear technological superiority of the Warfare Directorate saw local Confederate military units quickly cowed into standing down.
 Political doctrine of the Conclavate Synod mandated peace and political manipulation over open war and a ceasefire was quickly struck.

-The revelation to mankind of other sentient life was followed quickly by a second first-contact event some decades later when courier vessels of the Collected Prides were first encountered by HDC picket ships.
+The revelation to mankind of other sentient life was followed quickly by a second first-contact event in HRU 518, when courier vessels of the Collected Prides were first encountered by HDC picket ships.
 Eager not to relive past mistakes, Confederate agents followed new first contact protocols carefully and efforts to establish peaceful dialogue with Zhren'thrar representatives were made.
 These entreaties were rebuffed by the prides and the Council of Seven declared war as pride warfleets began to sally forth into Confederate space.

-Mandated by the Khariphesh Temple, the war that followed was dubbed the Khariphesh Crusade; a decades-long conflict that left billions dead.
+Mandated by the Khariphesh Temple, the war that followed was dubbed the by humans as the Khariphesh Crusade (but referred to as the Sapient Crusade in Zhren'thrar records).
+This decades-long conflict was the largest interstellar conflict in recorded history, and left left billions dead on both sides.
 While widespread and rapid redeployments of HDC task forces fueled Confederate reprisals that eventually ground the conflict to a standstill, pride warfleets were able to penetrate deep within Confederate territory and launch raids on dozens of poorly defended human colonies.
-While Conclave interests in the war were initially limited, a wartime agreement was struck that allowed for open technological exchange, giving Confederate military engineers access to advanced differential drive and particle shield technologies in exchange for massive resource debt.
-Once the treaty had taken hold, misguided Zhren'thrar interference with Ativari escort craft plunged the Conclave into the war and the Synod dispatched massive Prelator interdiction forces into pride space.
+While Conclave interests in the war were initially limited, a wartime agreement that allowed for more open technological exchange gave Confederate engineers access to advanced drive and shield technologies.
+Once the treaty had taken hold, misguided Zhren'thrar interference with Ativari escort craft plunged the Conclave into the war and the Synod quickly dispatched massive interdiction forces into pride space.
 Now under pressure on two fronts, pride warfleets were eventually withdrawn and an uneasy ceasefire was called.

 Government and Politics